marcoromanelli-github/docs/jobs/dos_and_donts.md

 -   Never run calculations on the home disk.
 -   Always use the SLURM queueing system.
--   The login nodes are only for editing files and submitting jobs.
+-   The login node is only for editing files and submitting jobs.
 -   Do not run calculations interactively on the login nodes.